sparsh10-sbk/AI-Powered-Productivity-and-Task-Management-Platform/README.md

 - **User Authentication**: Users can register, log in, and have their tasks and interests saved.
 - **CRUD Operations**: Users can create, read, update, and delete tasks and interests.
+- **Productivity-Optimized Scheduling**: Generates personalized task schedules based on productivity predictions using XGBoost.
+- **AI-Powered News Summarization**: Provides concise news summaries relevant to user-defined interests, powered by Transformers.
-- **Task Duration Management**: Tasks have duration tracking and can be marked as complete.
+- **Task Duration Management**: Tracks task duration, allowing users to mark tasks as complete.
-- **Newsfeed Integration**: Display news articles based on user-defined interests.
 - **Persistent Data**: User data is stored in MongoDB for persistent use across sessions.

 ## Tech Stack